fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In doing so Caliph Umar showed the world the meaning of tolerance and generosity in victory and strength.
 It was the greatness of Islam that shone in his spirit and was reflected in his ethics though he was a person known for his firmness and courage.
 Caliph Umar then asked to be taken to the site of Masjid Al Aqsa.
 He could not find, but patriarch showed him the way.

 On arrival, accompanied by hundreds of Muslims, he found the area covered in dust and debris.
 He rolled up his sleeves and began sweeping and clearing the mosque immediately.
 On seeing this other Muslims including army generals and soldiers joined him in cleaning the place.
 Once cleaned up Caliph Umar took off his cloak, prayed and left there.
-It was the first prayer of Muslims in the Masjid Al Aqsa after the Prophet Muhammad (pbuh).
+It was the first prayer of Muslims in the Masjid Al Aqsa after the Prophet Muhammad ﷺ  .

 Caliph Umar immediately ordered the restoration of the mosque.
 A huge timber mosque, Masjid Al Marwani, with a capacity to accommodate 3000 worshippers was erected on this site at the southernmost wall of the Noble Sanctuary.
 They then started praying in this holy place.
 This was the most peaceful manner Jerusalem was conquered and great status of this mosque was restored after the affront committed by the Christians.